It Happened One Night: Remakes and adaptations

-The film has inspired a number of remakes, including the musicals Eve Knew Her Apples (1945) starring Ann Miller and You Can't Run Away from It (1956) starring June Allyson and Jack Lemmon, which was directed and produced by Dick Powell.
+The film has inspired a number of remakes, including the musicals Eve Knew Her Apples (1945) starring Ann Miller, and You Can't Run Away from It (1956) starring June Allyson and Jack Lemmon, which was directed and produced by Dick Powell.

-It Happened One Night was adapted as a one-hour radio play on the March 20, 1939 broadcast of Lux Radio Theatre, with Colbert and Gable reprising their roles.
+It Happened One Night was adapted as a one-hour radio play on the March 20, 1939, broadcast of Lux Radio Theatre, with Colbert and Gable reprising their roles.
 The screenplay was also adapted as a radio play for the January 28, 1940, broadcast of The Campbell Playhouse, starring Orson Welles (Mr. Andrews), William Powell (Peter Warne) and Miriam Hopkins (Ellie Andrews).

+It Happened One Night served as the main inspiration for the 1938 Argentine film La rubia del camino, written and directed by Manuel Romero for the studio Lumiton.
+A popular title of the Golden Age of Argentine cinema, it established a formula that Romero would repeat in the subsequent films Isabelita (1940) and Elvira Fernández, vendedora de tiendas (1942).

 It Happened One Night has been adapted into numerous Indian films.
-These include four Hindi adaptations: Nadaan (1951), Chori Chori (1956), Nau Do Gyarah (1957) and Dil Hai Ke Manta Nahin (1991), one Bengali adaptation Chaoa Paoa (1959), two Tamil adaptations: Chandrodayam (1966) and Kadhal Rojavae (2000), and one Kannada adaptation Hudugaata (2007).
+These include five Hindi adaptations: Nadaan (1951), Chori Chori (1956), Nau Do Gyarah (1957), Basant (1960) and Dil Hai Ke Manta Nahin (1991), one Bengali adaptation Chaoa Paoa (1959), two Tamil adaptations: Chandrodayam (1966) and Kadhal Rojavae (2000), and one Kannada adaptation Hudugaata (2007).